 1. Mioto Paulo Tamaso, Ruiz Marta Rodríguez, Augustin C. Mot, Corpas Francisco J., Freschi Luciano, Mercier Helenice, Alternative fluorimetric-based method to detect and compare total S-nitrosothiols in plants, Nitric oxide – Biology and Chemistry, 68, 2017, 7-13

-4. Mot Augustin-Catalin, Parvu Marcel, Parvu Alina, Rosca-Casian Oana, Dina Nicoleta, Leopold Nicolae, Silaghi-Dumitrescu Radu, Mircea Cristina, Reversible naftifine-induced carotenoid depigmentation in Rhodotorula mucilaginosa (A. Jörg.)
+3. Mot Augustin-Catalin, Parvu Marcel, Parvu Alina, Rosca-Casian Oana, Dina Nicoleta, Leopold Nicolae, Silaghi-Dumitrescu Radu, Mircea Cristina, Reversible naftifine-induced carotenoid depigmentation in Rhodotorula mucilaginosa (A. Jörg.)
 F.C.
-Harrison causing onychomycosis, Scientific Reports, 2017, accepted
+Harrison causing onychomycosis, Scientific Reports, 2017, 11;7(1):11125

-6. Miclea Patricia, Bischin Cristina-Maria, Naumova-Letia Galaba, Augustin C. Mot, Dorneanu Sorin, Dorina Podar, Nico Dissmeyer, Silaghi-Dumitrescu Radu, Autoxidation and redox state controlling of class 1, 2 and 3 hemoglobins from Arabidopsis thaliana, PlosOne, 2017, submitted
+6. Miclea Patricia, Bischin Cristina-Maria, Naumova-Letia Galaba, Augustin C. Mot, Dorneanu Sorin, Dorina Podar, Nico Dissmeyer, Silaghi-Dumitrescu Radu, Redox control and autoxidation of class 1, 2 and 3 phytoglobins from Arabidopsis thaliana, Scientific Reports, 2018, 13714

 2. Conferences (Oral presentations or posters):